-Close to 2,000 vaccine doses slated for Jefferson County Immunization Clinic next week - Port Arthur News
+Close to 2,000 vaccine doses slated for Jefferson County Immunization Clinic this week - Port Arthur News

-Close to 2,000 vaccine doses slated for Jefferson County Immunization Clinic next week
+Close to 2,000 vaccine doses slated for Jefferson County Immunization Clinic this week

-The Jefferson County Immunization Clinic on Viterbo Road in Beaumont is expected to receive 1,950 doses of the Pfizer vaccine next week.
+The Jefferson County Immunization Clinic on Viterbo Road in Beaumont is expected to receive 1,950 doses of the Pfizer vaccine this week.

 To view Texas COVID-19 vaccine availability log onto https://tdem.maps.arcgis.com/apps/webappviewer/index.html?id=3700a84845c5470cb0dc3ddace5c376b

-The state of Texas will receive 332,750 first doses of COVID-19 vaccine from the federal government next week.
+The state of Texas will receive 332,750 first doses of COVID-19 vaccine from the federal government this week.

 The Texas Department of State Health Services said the vaccine is to go to residents of long-term care facilities and people 65 and older and those with medical conditions that put them at greater risk of hospitalization and death from COVID-19.